-The Hong Kong economy advanced 1.3 percent year-on-year in the December quarter of 2018, easing from a downwardly revised 2.8 percent growth in the previous period.
-It was the weakest pace of expansion since the March quarter 2016, amid a marked slowdown in private consumption and a slump in fixed investment.
-Considering 2018 the whole year, the economy grew by 3 percent, less than than the government's forecast of 3.2 percent and after a 3.8 percent expansion in the preceding year.
-For 2019, the government expects the economy to grow between 2 to 3 percent.
-On a quarterly basis, the economy contracted 0.3 percent in the three months to December, compared to a 0.1 percent growth in the prior quarter.
-GDP Annual Growth Rate in Hong Kong averaged 5.22 percent from 1974 until 2018, reaching an all time high of 20.70 percent in the fourth quarter of 1976 and a record low of -8.10 percent in the third quarter of 1998.
+The Hong Kong economy advanced 0.6 percent year-on-year in the first quarter of 2019, higher than an advance estimate of 0.5 percent but easing from a 1.2 percent expansion in the previous period, a final estimate showed.
+It was the weakest growth rate since the third quarter of 2009, when the economy contracted 1.7 percent.
+Private consumption and government spending slowed and fixed investment shrank further.
+On a quarterly basis, the GDP expanded 1.3 percent, above a preliminary reading of 1.2 percent and after a 0.5 percent contraction in the prior quarter.
+GDP Annual Growth Rate in Hong Kong averaged 5.19 percent from 1974 until 2019, reaching an all time high of 20.70 percent in the fourth quarter of 1976 and a record low of -8.10 percent in the third quarter of 1998.